DanDalpiaz/flask-wsl-dev-env/README.md

     pip3 install -r requirements.txt
     ```

 4. Set enviornment variable for flask app.
+Variables can be added to the enviornment by modifiying your .bashrc file.
+To edit the file run:

     ```
-    MOVE TO .bashrc
+    sudo nano /home/UNIX_USERNAME/.bashrc
+    ```

+    Commands can be added to the top of the file, for example:

+    ```
     export FLASK_APP=flasky.py
     ```